 Shooting with the 20mm ƒ/1.8G

 It’s an easy lens to use.
-By that I don’t just mean that its controls aren’t complicated–I mean the whole package.
+By that, I don’t just mean that its controls aren’t complicated–I mean the whole package.
 It’s small and light enough to not be a hassle to take with you.
 Its focusing isn’t the snappiest I’ve seen on a lens, but it’s quiet and true.
-I haven’t run into too many quirks that you have to shoot around like distortion, vignetting, lens flaring, or chromatic aberration.
+I haven’t run into too many quirks that you have to shoot around, like distortion, vignetting, lens flaring, or chromatic aberration.
 It has a useful aperture range, works well in low light, and has pleasant bokeh.
-And with a close focusing distance of under 8 inches, it can handle subject both near and far or a mix of both.
+And with a close focusing distance of under 8 inches, it can handle subjects both near and far or a mix of both.
 And it’s sharp.
-Wide open it has the kind of softness and vignetting you’d expect and well within the range I’m comfortable with, but as you step down the aperture those issues recede quite quickly.
+Wide-open it has the kind of softness and vignetting you’d expect, and well within the range I’m comfortable with, but as you step down the aperture, those issues recede quite quickly.

 In short, it’s just a comfortable lens to use.

 Photos Taken with a Nikon 20mm f/1.8

 In the hope that it’s useful to someone else to see some photos shot with this lens under real-world conditions, here’s a small selection of sample images I’ve shot with it.
 I’ve posted a larger collection separately.

 All of the photos here were shot on a Nikon D810 in RAW.
 They were processed in Lightroom, but I haven’t applied any of Lightroom’s lens corrections to them.
 So any issues like vignetting or chromatic aberration are as shot.

 You can click on each image to open a full-size version if you’d like a closer look.

 What’s in the Box?